-Students maintaining attendance in any combination of community colleges and universities have "catalog rights" in the choice of regulations determining graduation requirements.
-They may use the requirements in effect at either (1) the time they began their study at a California Community College or (2) the time they graduate from Golden West College.
-Maintaining attendance is defined as completing at least one course in each calendar year.
+Students maintaining attendance at Golden West College have "catalog rights" in the choice of regulations determining graduation requirements.
+They may use the requirements in effect at either (1) the time they began their study at Golden West College or (2) the time they graduate.
+Maintaining attendance is defined as completing at least one course at Golden West College during a regular term in an academic year.
 It is the responsibility of the student to indicate at the time the graduation petition is submitted which catalog he/she elects to follow.